Devsbench/scientific-robin-e5a44/content/pages/index.md

 title: Home
 sections:
   - section_id: lorem-ipsum
-    title: One stop shop for your blockchain project
+    title: One Stop Shop for Your Blockchain Project
     content: |
       You know your domain.
 We know how blockchain works.
     image_alt: lorem-ipsum